jalpp/PassDIY/README.md

 `go run main.go`

-can also build PassDIY with build command
+can also build PassDIY with build command and run passdiy

-`go build`
+`go build

+./passdiy

+`

 ## Acknowledgements